-Development opportunities for Aboriginal people
+Development opportunities for Indigenous people

-Recruitment and development of Aboriginal people
+Recruitment and development of Indigenous people

-We support the hire and advancement of Aboriginal people by helping you to overcome barriers to employment and to build your capacity to compete for government jobs.
+We support the hire and advancement of Indigenous people by helping you to overcome barriers to employment and to build your capacity to compete for government jobs.
 This is done by providing you with relevant training and work experience.

 Temporary assignments between First Nation and Yukon governments